If kids have learned, they should be able to pass a test about what they learned, right?

 The politicians and test-makers and pundits want it to be all about rules and regulations and measurement.
 But true accountability comes when I shake a parent’s hand and let them know what I’m doing for their son or daughter to help their particular strengths and weaknesses.
 Ultimately, no top down scheme can create a truly great teacher.
 Only the personal desire to help students grow for real can make you a great teacher.

-Unless we give our students real literacy, we risk making our kids tune out and drop out of school more and more, and, worse, having the ones who stay be good citizens in the worst possible sense: unquestioning drones who know they must obey, and that for any given question there is one right answer.
+Unless we give our students real literacy, we risk making our kids tune out and drop out of school more and more, and, worse, having the ones who stay become good citizens in the worst possible sense: unquestioning drones who know they must obey, and that for any given question there is one right answer.